55.6 F

 Sen. Surovell, SB 982’s chief sponsor, released a statement: “I am pleased my colleagues voted to advance Senate Bill 982 out of the Senate Finance Committee, where it died in the 2024 Regular Session.
 Positive action reflects that many of the concerns that have been raised about the project were in fact addressed by the Joint Legislative Audit and Review Commission (JLARC) report on casino gaming in the commonwealth, and that this project presents a huge opportunity to fund construction in the commonwealth.

 “The majority of the Fairfax County delegation to the General Assembly supports giving Fairfax County’s locality government the authority to let voters decide if they support an entertainment district in the County.
-The critics of the project have identified no alternative means to maintain our high quality public schools while closing a $300 million recurring revenue gap in the Fairfax County budget other than to keep raising real estate on Fairfax County’s homeowners, and small businesses.
+The critics of the project have identified no alternative means to maintain our high quality public schools while closing a $300 million recurring revenue gap in the Fairfax County budget other than to keep raising real estate taxes on Fairfax County’s homeowners, and small businesses.

-“Virginia residents are already sending billions of dollars per decade to Maryland in the Northern Virginia region by patronizing the MGM National Harbor Casino just over the Maryland state line.
-It is time to bring that money back to benefit our state and Fairfax County while building a world-class performing arts venue, a convention center, and creating thousands of union jobs so everyone who works in the county can live in the county.
+“Virginia residents are already sending billions of dollars per decade to Maryland in the region by patronizing the MGM National Harbor Casino just over the Maryland state line.
+It is time to bring that money back to benefit our state and Fairfax County while building a world-class performing arts venue, a convention center, and creating thousands of union so everyone who works in the county can live in the county.
 This bill will allow the voters of Fairfax County to decide whether or not the project should move forward.”

-However, there are many opponents to the project, including a group of former federal defense and intelligence officers who say the proximity of a Tysons casino to the CIA headquarters and the nation’s hub of government contractors with top-secret clearances could pose a risk.
+However, there are many opponents to the project, including a group of former federal defense and intelligence officers who say the proximity of a Tysons casino to the CIA headquarters and the nation’s hub of government contractors with top-secret clearances could pose a national security risk.
 The group known as National Security Leaders for Fairfax sent a letter expressing concerns to Fairfax County and state officials earlier this month, The Washington Post reported.

 Last year, Sen. Dave Marsden, D-Fairfax, sponsored a bill that would add Fairfax County to the list of localities that could host a casino, and the original proposed location was in Reston — a plan backed by developer Cos., which is developing Reston Station near the Dulles Toll Road.
 But plans changed to adjust the location near the Spring Hill Metro station in Tysons after senators received pushback from community members.
 Ultimately, the bill failed in a Senate Finance Committee vote.